TechT3o/Haptic_depth_sensing_glove/docs/proposal.md

 ### Technical Impact

-The technologies developed for this project will have technical impact since:
+The technologies developed for this project will have a technical impact since:
 - A haptic feedback device will be developed
 - The sensitivity and resolution of the human palm to vibrotactile feedback will be investigated
-- A real time mono camera depth estimation system that can be used by embedded devices will be developed
+- A real-time mono camera depth estimation system that can be used by embedded devices will be developed

   ### Broad impact